tonimueller/LeMonADE_PhantomModulus/README.md

 These systems are tendomer specific.
 A star is created and a monomer along the chain with a distance to the center according to the tendomer distribution of the number of elastic segments is marked as fixed in space.
 In a second system a double star is simulated.

+## Authors

+Find the information about active developers, former contributors, and people who contributed in the [AUTHORS](AUTHORS.md) file.

+## License

+See the [LICENSE](LICENSE) in the root directory.